w3c-ccg/w3c-ccg.github.io/irc_ref.md

 * q+ ```<alias>``` - Add someone else to the speaker queue.
 * q- ```<alias>``` - Remove someone from the speaker queue.
 * ack ```<alias>``` - Acknowledge someone to speak from the speaker queue.

+## Reference for people running the meeting and scribes

 People that are running the meeting may find these commands useful: